npcrites/lab-timeitV2/README.md

 ```
 $ python3 -m doctest palindrome.py
 ```
-Now open the `palindrome.py` file in vim and verify that the doctests are testing all both functions using all three data types.
+Now open the `palindrome.py` file in vim and verify that the doctests are testing all functions using all three data types.
 Read through the implementation of the functions, and make sure you understand how they work.
 Take a guess at which one will be faster,